favoloso/conventional-changelog-emoji/README.md

 > _Note:_ This package supports [`cosmiconfig`](https://github.com/davidtheclark/cosmiconfig#readme) to provide configuration options with `favolosoEmoji` module name.

+- **`emoji`** (default: `{}`)

+  An object allowing you to customize conventional-changelog types used (as _Available Emojis_ table).

+  You should provide an object, where the key is the `type` you want to edit (or add), and the value is the updated configuration.
+Configurations will be merged with originals if existing.

+  See the [wiki page](https://github.com/favoloso/conventional-changelog-emoji/wiki/Custom-Emojis) for further details.

 - **`fixAliasedEmoji`** (default: `false`)

   Replaces aliased emojis (like 🌠) with default one (like ✨)